kylem038/selector-tutorial/src/selectors/README.md

 - Selectors can be used anywhere you have access to the root state.
 - Define selectors alongside reducers
     - Most define selectors at the UI level, which can cause issues when other parts of the app want to use the same lookups.
     - Additionally, usually if a selector needs updated so does the reducer so keeping things close makes sense.
-- Adding separate selector function for every single field is not a good idea!
-- Don’t memoize every selector either.
-Generally if you’re using map or filter it’s a good idea to memoize it.
 - Globalize selectors if needed.
     - Slice reducers usually only know about a piece of state.
     - Selectors usually want the root state